Universal Neural Optimal Transport

 \section{Related Work}

+\textbf{Neural OT.} Typically, neural OT approaches aim at solving individual instances of (high-dimensional) OT problems.
+In \citep{korotin2023neuraloptimaltransport}, a maximin formulation for the dual problem is derived and two networks, parametrizing the transport plan and the dual potential resp., are trained adversarially.
+In \citep{bunne2023supervisedtrainingconditionalmonge}, transport maps between continuous input distributions conditioned on a context variable are learned.
+Another interesting recent paper \citep{uscidda2023monge} suggests a universal regularizer, called the \textit{Monge gap}, to learn OT maps and distances.
+Unlike these works, we focus on \textit{generalizing across} OT problems.

-\textbf{Initializing Sinkhorn.} There exists very little literature on initializing the Sinkhorn algorithm. \cite{thornton} propose using dual vectors recovered from the unregularized 1D optimal transport problem, or from known transport maps in a Gaussian setup, and were able to significantly speed up convergence.
-In \cite{amos}, a learned approach is taken as well.
-However, the authors restrict themselves to the case of particular datasets such as MNIST, on which both training and testing is performed.
-They also do not use a generator in their training.
-Furthermore, the loss function they use for the approximator on a sample of two distributions $(\bm{\mu},\bm{\nu})$ is
+\textbf{Initializing Sinkhorn.} There exists very little literature on initializing the Sinkhorn algorithm. \citep{thornton} propose using dual vectors recovered from the unregularized 1D optimal transport problem, or from closed-form transport maps in a Gaussian (mixture) setting, and were able to significantly speed up convergence. \citep{amos} propose a neural approach, training a single network to predict the optimal dual potential $\bmf$ of the discrete dual problem, and their loss is simply the (negative) dual objective \eqref{eq:contdual}.
+This approach works well when training on low-dimensional datasets such as MNIST, and is elegant as it does not require ground truth potentials, i.e. is fully unsupervised, but it is not able to generalize to out-of-distribution data, and can only be used for input measures of fixed size.

-where $\textnormal{net}(\bm{\mu},\bm{\nu})^C$ denotes the $C$-transform (cmp. \cite{villani}), $C$ being the cost matrix; i.e., they try to maximize the optimal transport dual, cf. section \ref{sec:technical}.
-This approach is more elegant than ours in the sense that it allows for unsupervised training, as no ground-truth dual potentials are needed in the training data.
-However, as we will see in section \ref{sec:experiments}, it it significantly worse at learning to approximate potentials than our supervised approach, particularly for low-dimensional data such as MNIST.

-\textbf{Learning OT Distances.} Several attempts at directly learning OT distances or maps in specific settings have been made. \cite{courty2} propose learning a Wasserstein embedding, i.e. embedding distributions in Euclidean space, where the Euclidean distance mimics the Wasserstein distance.
-Empirically, the approach works very well for low-dimensional datasets, but there do not exist theoretical results on universal embeddability.
-In \cite{bunne}, transport maps between continuous input distributions conditioned on a context variable are learned.
-This approach builds on Input Convex Neural Networks \cite{amos2}.
-In another interesting recent paper \cite{gracyk}, a network is trained to learn the Wasserstein geodesic between two continuous input distributions.
-This approach builds upon the dynamic OT formulation \cite{benamou}, which expresses the Wasserstein distance as a minimal kinetic energy flow through probability space.
-This approach was able to significantly reduce computation costs.